 Pillars of Learning

-At the heart of everything we do at Nairne School are the UNESCO* Pillars of Learning which form the foundation of our Site Improvement Plan.
+At the heart of everything we do at Nairne School are the UNESCO* Pillars of Education which form the foundation of our School Improvement Plan.

 The aim of this plan is to give our students an environment which provides encouragement, support and opportunities for them to develop the skills and attitudes to take control of their future with confidence.
 We also strive to give our students a strong sense of belonging: to their school and community, both locally and globally.